|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon dried leaf oregano

 - 1/4 cup milk or evaporated milk

-1. Heat oven to 350°.
-Line a large baking pan or roasting pan with foil and place a large cooling rack on the foil.
+Preheat oven to 350 F. Line a large baking pan or roasting pan with foil and place a large cooling rack on the foil.

-2. In a large bowl, combine the ground beef with the bread crumbs, garlic, parsley, dried thyme, basil, and oregano, the salt and pepper, beaten egg, and milk.
+In a large bowl, combine the ground beef with the breadcrumbs, garlic, parsley, dried thyme, basil, and oregano, the salt and pepper, beaten egg, and milk.
 Mix with hands until well blended.

-Tip: To keep mess to a minimum, put the ingredients in a large food-storage bag, close it, and squeeze the bag to blend ingredients.
-Or, use disposable gloves to mix ingredients.
+- To keep the mess to a minimum, put the ingredients in a large food-storage bag, close it, and squeeze the bag to blend ingredients.
+Alternatively, use disposable gloves to mix ingredients.
 The paddle attachment of a stand mixer does a good job, but take care not to overmix if you use the mixer.